 In this article, we take a look at two very different approaches to the golf swing plane, especially the backswing plane, as demonstrated by Matt Kuchar and Fred Couples.

-Backswing Plane: Freddie vs. The Kuch
+Undeniably Different Backswing Planes: Freddie vs. The Kuch

 Matt Kuchar has one of the flattest swing planes on the PGA tour.
 He wraps the club around his body on the backswing, comes at the ball from the inside, and tends to play a draw.
 Freddie, on the other hand, has one of the most abrupt and upright takeaways on tour.
 His backswing and swing plane is mostly “up”, not “around”, and he tends to play a fade.